Home › Know More

 7. Port of London, United Kingdom

 London is the principal port facility of the UK, situated on the Thames River in southeastern England.
-It has wet docks and riverside terminals that together deal with more cargo than any other port in the country, including containers, RORO, project cargo, liquid and dry bulk, general cargo etc.
+It has wet docks and riverside terminals that together handle more cargo than any other port in the country, including containers, RORO, project cargo, liquid and dry bulk, general cargo, etc.

 The port is extensive and stretches 150 km from the North Sea to the Teddington Lock.
 Many large docks and basins close to London City are used by recreational crafts.